Blog: Perfect conditions

-It will usually end up in tears – theirs or yours.
-Keep looking until you find the superstar(s) that can move the team extensively forward.
-Because you require superstars to win.
+As it will usually end up in tears.
+Keep looking until you find the superstar(s) that can move the team extensively forward, as superstars are required to win.

-The superstars are out there, it sometimes takes determination, skill and time to find them, but they can be found.
+Superstars are out there; it sometimes takes determination, skill and time to find them, but they can be found.

-So, when your team is packed with superstars, you can compete better than your competitors.
-They may be focused on just surviving the bad conditions, not focused on winning.
+When the team is packed with superstars, you perform better than your competitors who may be focused on just surviving the bad conditions and not focused on winning.

 For you, the environment is perfect.
-Perfect today; perfect in 3 months time.
-We just have to realise it and take advantage of it.
+Perfect today, perfect in three months time.
+It is important to realise this and take advantage of it.